 Barcelona has so much great stuff to offer!
 With too many attractions you might run out of time while visiting this Catalonian city.
 Make sure you don’t miss out on some of the best things to do and places to visit!

 Barcelona is considered one of the best cities in Europe.
 It is not a surprise as the city offers a lot of attractions that attract crowds of tourists from the whole world.
 If you are planning to visit the capital of Spain, see what you can’t miss.
-There’s something to delight everyone who visits Barcelona – but which point of interests in Barcelona are actually worth visiting?
+With so many places to stay in Barcelona, there’s something to delight everyone who visits the city – but which point of interests in Barcelona are actually worth visiting?

 With so many great sights there, it is difficult to choose and decide what to see.
 From colourful Gaudi’s work, through cool streets of the Gothic quarter to the crowded La Rambla – we created a definitive guide to the best local spots and things to do in Barcelona.